Blog

 9. Fluid UI

-Fluid UI’s software is great for rapid prototyping thanks to it’s simple user interface.
-With ready-made libraries for material design, iOS, Android, wireframing, Windows, and more, Fluid UI gives you so much to get started with.
+Fluid UI’s software is great for rapid prototyping thanks to its simple user interface.
+With ready-made libraries for material design that include more than 2,000 components, Fluid UI allows users to hit the ground running.

 11. Marvel

-Do you need a rapid prototyping tool that will let you whip up apps, websites, and digital products quickly?
-And do it for free?
-Marvel gives you a complete suite of prototyping tools that allows you instantly generate design specs and connect with other tools via integrations.
+If you need a rapid prototyping tool that will let you whip up apps, websites, and digital products quickly, Marvel is the answer.
+The intuitive, easy-to-use platform offers a complete suite of prototyping tools and integrations for simple and straightforward design.

-Marvel lets you go beyond static mockups and offers interactivity, dynamic transitions, and gestures to bring prototypes to life and give a real user experience to anyone testing them out.
-Another nice addition is the handoff tool that gives developers all of the code and assets in their most current iteration to dive in and create a live website, automatically.
+Unlike other platforms, Marvel takes you beyond static mockups and offers interactivity, dynamic transitions, and gestures to bring prototypes to life.
+Plus, this handoff tool is complete with all the code and assets developers need to dive in and create a live website.

 12. Proto.io